microsoft/BotBuilder-Samples/experimental/language-generation/README.md

 ```

 ## Multi-lingual generation and language fallback policy
 Quite often your bot might target more than one spoken/ display language.
-To help with resource management as well as implement a default language fall back policy, you can either use `MultiLanguageGenerator` or `ResourceMultiLanguageGenerator`.
+To do this, you can manage separate instances of TemplateEngine, one per target language.
 See [here][25] for an example.

 ## Grammar check and correction